rdkit/rdkit/Docs/Book/RDKit_Book.rst

     raw bit ID and generating the appropriate number of random numbers.
   - ``useHs``: toggles whether or not Hs are included in the subgraphs/paths (assuming that there are Hs in the molecule graph.
-  - ``tgtDensity``: if this is greather than zero, the fingerprint will be repeatedly folded in half until the density of set bits is greater than or equal to this value or the fingerprint only contains `minSize` bits.
+  - ``tgtDensity``: if this is greater than zero, the fingerprint will be repeatedly folded in half until the density of set bits is greater than or equal to this value or the fingerprint only contains `minSize` bits.
 Note that this means that the resulting fingerprint will not necessarily be the size you requested.